HeyuanMingong/iwies/README.md

 ### Data
 * For the 2D navigation domain, data is generated from `myrllib/envs/navigation.py`
-* For the Swimmer/Hopper/HalfCheetah Mujoco domains, the modified Mujoco enviornments are in `myrllib/envs/mujoco/*`
+* For the Swimmer/Hopper/HalfCheetah Mujoco domains, the modified Mujoco environments are in `myrllib/envs/mujoco/*`

 ### Usage
 * For example, to run the code in the Ant domain, just run the bash script `swimmer.sh`, also see the usage instructions in the script and `main.py`.